How Cocaine is Made: Origins, Additives, and Distribution

 2: Treading the coca leaves

-The leaves are placed in a large trough and a mixture of water and nitric acid is added to the coca leaves in order to help extract the paste.[1]
-Over the course of three days, plantation workers will ‘work’ the mixture of coca leaves, water, and acid by treading them similar to how wine is traditionally processed.
+The harvested coca leaves are transported to a treatment facility or lab, often a rudimentary shack hidden in the jungle.
+The leaves are placed in a large trough and a mixture of water and nitric acid, and over the course of three days, plantation workers will ‘work’ the mixture of coca leaves similar to how wine is traditionally made.

-3: Coca paste
+3: Extracting coca paste

+Once the leaves have been treaded, the liquid that is produced are added with lime and gasoline and placed into barrels for cooking.
+The chemical reaction produces a syrup-like substance.
 The thick syrup mixture is then placed in a muslin or other fabric and squeezed until all moisture has been removed.
 What remains is the coca paste, which contains between 30 and 90% pure cocaine.
-A kilo of coca paste is estimated to cost around $800 per kilo.[1]

-5: Global trafficking
+Global trafficking

 It is then repackaged and ready to be sold to drug dealers across the globe, often smuggled across the border to the US or taken overseas to Europe via Spain.
-Drug traffickers use increasingly sophisticated methods to get their product to their clients, causing police and military organizations to spend millions each year in developing new methods to catch them.
+Drug traffickers use increasingly sophisticated methods to get their products to their clients, causing police and military organizations to spend millions each year developing new methods to catch them.

-6: Cutting and distribution
+Cutting and distribution

 Once the pure cocaine has been smuggled to its destination, it will be delivered to whoever has purchased it.
 At this stage, the price of a kilo of cocaine rises again, often reaching in excess of $30,000.
 From here, pure cocaine is often heavily cut with other substances in order to increase the quantity and ultimately, the profit.
 This process often creates a variety of types of cocaine with their own effects.